zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/basic-setup.md

 - `kitties` - as the name of our node
 - `mykitties` - as the name of your pallet

-This will create a directory called `substrate-node-template` with a copy of the [Substrate Node Template][substrate-node-template] containing the name changes that correspond our template node, runtime and pallet.
+This will create a directory called `kitties` with a copy of the [Substrate Node Template][substrate-node-template] containing the name changes that correspond our template node, runtime and pallet.

-Open the `substrate-node-template` directory in your favorite code editor and rename it to `kitties-tutorial`.
+Open the `kitties` directory in your favorite code editor and rename it to `kitties-tutorial`.
 Renaming this directory will be helpful once you start creating other projects with the node template &mdash; it'll help keep things organized!

 :::note Notice the directories that the `kickstart` command modified: